vask0o/React_project/README.md

 # React_project

 The project is an online shop like olx, which is consisting of two parts - backend written in nodejs and express, and frontend with the usage of reactjs.
-It has two types of user > admin and normal users.
-Admin is approving each new registered user and every items which is added by normal users.
-Normal user can be self registered, but need to be approved by admin in order to add new items for sale.
-Each new item must  be approved by admin in order to be view by other users.
+It has two types of user > administrators and normal users.
+Administrators  are able to  approve  every newly created item which is added by normal users.Each new item must  be approved by admin in order to be view by other users.
 Pending approval items can e viewed and edited only by the user who created them.
-Approved items can be viewed by everyone and edited only by creator.
+Approved items can be viewed by everyone and cannot be edited anymore.
+Rejected items can be view and edited by their creators.
+Each registered used has a unique property location, which is dinamically generating a google ap from it in the profile page.